betloreilly/opensearch/opensearch_workshop_final.md

 **Keyword search** matches exact words.
 When you search "wireless headphones", it finds only documents containing those specific terms.
 It's very fast and great for exact matches like product codes or model numbers.

 **Vector search** matches by meaning.
-The same query "wireless headphones" can find "Bluetooth earbuds", "noise cancelling headset", or "cordless audio devices"—anything semantically similar.
+The same query "wireless headphones" can find "Bluetooth earbuds", "noise cancelling headset", or "cordless audio devices"; anything semantically similar.
 It's slower than keyword search but excels at understanding synonyms, concepts, and "find similar items" use cases.

 #### Vector Search Techniques in OpenSearch